MrBrunotte/worldofshape/README.md

 * Add static, and media files to an S3 bucket.
 * Add a blog function for the registered users to communicate with each other.
 * The **Get Discount** button in the 15% discount section needs a discount message displayed in form of a popup with the discount code or message.
+* Add tests to get 100% coverage in all apps.

 [Back to: _"Table of Contents"_](#table-of-contents)